zdzw-eu/Welding-Process-Inspector/docs/README.md

 6. **Adaptability**: The monitoring system is adaptable to any metallic welding process.
 The sensors and protocols used to monitoring the welding process can be selected for each specific case (i.e. d+different welding proccesses, diferent weldign stations...)

-7. **It contributes to the digitalization of the industry**: The monitored data can be seen as the digital twin of the welding process, enabling a digital traceability of each welded bead.
+7. **Contribution to the digitalization of the industry**: Process variables are digitally acquired and stored.
+The monitored data can be seen as the digital twin of the welding process, enabling a digital traceability of each welded bead.

-8. **Set an alarm to stop the process when out of quality limits**: The *Welding Process Inpector* provides the data processing and the interface required to implement alarms when abnormal process behaviours are being produced.
+8. **Possibility to set alarms when out of quality limits**: The *Welding Process Inpector* provides the data processing and the interface required to implement alarms when abnormal process behaviours are being produced.

 9. **Enables process control**: The *Welding Process Inpector* furnishes further data to understand reality of the welding process and provides the interfaces with the process to test/implement closed-loop control strategies.

-10. **Provides thermal info from welding bead and base plates**: The system can record images from IR cameras using GeniCam standard.
+10. **Thermal info from welding bead and base plates**: The system can record images from IR cameras using GeniCam standard.
 Also, punctual pyrometers contribute to gather thermal information.

 ## Architecture Diagram